 The NFHS library collection is a huge and valuable resource.
 There are three rooms that make up the library.
-The main library, the Monica Gibbs Library, contained in and next to the reception room and in the back hall contains nearly 6,000 books and other print resources from across NSW, Australia and overseas.
-The 'Blue Room' holds a growing collection of USBs, CDs, maps, microfiche and microfilms.
+The main library, the Monica Gibbs Library contained in and next to the reception room and in the back hall, contains nearly 6,000 books and other print resources from across NSW, Australia and overseas.
+The 'Blue Room' holds a growing collection of USBs, CDs, maps, microfiche and microfilms and Internet access on Society computers.

 The opportunity to work in this extensive library and use it to help others can be very rewarding and can uncover resources that can help your research.
 Please occasionally volunteer to help on days when the Library is open.
 Once a month would be wonderful.
-Follow this link to read about what you have to do as a volunteer Librarian.
+Visit the member page to read the information about what to do as a volunteer Librarian.

 To help members and visitors search for information, there are signs above the Surname Index files and on the window sill in the Monica Gibbs room with suggestions on how to get started.
 Members both old and new should keep their eye on the How to ... ? pages in the folders beside the computers and watch the newsletter to be aware of when sessions to help you negotiate the different aspects of our library are being run.